WE DO NOT HAVE A COAT CHECK NOR WILL WE HOLD ANY ITEMS FOR YOU. Leave these items at home or in your car!

 Ticket limit?
 What does that mean?

 The maximum number of tickets available per purchase for each event is the maximum number permitted per customer.
 Your name, credit card, address, and email address will be verified.
-Ticketfly and the Troubadour reserve the right to cancel any orders in excess of the stated ticket limit.
+See Tickets and the Troubadour reserve the right to cancel any orders in excess of the stated ticket limit.

-I bought my ticket on Stubhub/Craigslist/any other third party site that is not Troubadour.com or Ticketfly.com…
+I bought my ticket on Stubhub/Craigslist/any other third party site that is not troubadour.com or seetickets.us…